dstettler/dstettler/README.md

   <h3> Hi there 👋</h3>

-I'm Devon, a software engineer/programmer/sometimes game dev studying Computer Science at the University of Florida.
+I'm Devon, a software engineer with an MS in Computer Science from the University of Florida.
-I don't usually push much of my stuff out publicly, but I have some interesting stuff in the works so I'll try to keep this up to date as best I can.
+I don't usually push much of my stuff out publicly, but I'll try to keep these up to date as best I can with anything interesting that I make.

 Pronouns: He/Him